Content protected from screenshots

 Related Questions

-What is the standard enthalpy change symbol for the combustion of methane?
+What is the enthalpy change for HCl(g) dissolving in 10 mol of water?